ConorWilliams/libfork/README.md

 ### Explicit scheduling

 Normally in libfork _where_ a task is being executed is controlled by the runtime.
 However, you may want to explicitly schedule a task to be resumed on a certain worker or write an awaitable that transfers execution to a different pool of workers.
-This is made possible through the `external_awaitable` API.
-Instead of writing a regular awaitable, write one that conforms to the `external_awaitable` concept, like this:
+This is made possible through the `context_switcher` API.
+Instead of writing a regular awaitable, write one that conforms to the `context_switcher` concept, like this:

 ```cpp
 struct my_special_awaitable {